-- 8.1 That Performance Scrutiny Committee notes the actual prudential indicators contained within appendices A and B and recommends to Executive for review before recommending to Council for Approval. - 8.2 That Performance Scrutiny Committee notes the annual treasury management report for 2017/18 and recommends to Executive for review.
+- 8.1 That the Executive reviews the actual prudential indicators contained within appendices A and B and recommends to Council for approval. - 8.2 That the Executive reviews the annual treasury management report for 2017/18.

-Key Decision No Do the Exempt Information Categories Apply? Ňo Call in and Urgency: Is the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?
+Key Decision No Do the Exempt Information Categories Apply?
+No Call in and Urgency: Is the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?
 No How many appendices does the report contain?
 2

-List of Background Papers: Link Annual Stewardship Reports for 2017/18
+List of Background

+Papers:

-Medium Term Financial Strategy 2017-22 and 2018-23 Prudential Indicators 2017/18 - 2019/120 and Treasury Management Strategy 2017/18 and 2018/19 Lead Officer: Sarah Hardy - Group Accountant, Technical & Exchequer Telephone 873839
+Link Annual Stewardship Reports for 2017/18 Medium Term Financial Strategy 2017-22 and 2018-23 Prudential Indicators 2017/18 - 2019/120 and Treasury Management Strategy 2017/18 and 2018/19

+Sarah Hardy - Group Accountant, Technical & Exchequer Telephone 873839 Lead Officer: